cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ## The Shrine
 The party leave the Durst's bedroom and finds their way to what seems to be a shrine for a gaunt-looking man. [[Bardolf]] finds a secret set of stairs that leads upwards (presumably to the first level of the house).

 [[Anakir]] takes the [[Orb of the Warmage]] from the statue, and replaces it with an equal weight, Indiana Jones style.
-Just as he removes the orb, multiple spirits appear and begin chanting
+Just as he removes the orb, multiple spirits appear and begin chanting, "Return the Orb.
+Begone from this place!"...